uqlibrary/technology-training/R/ggplot2_intro/ggplot2_intro.md

 1.  the command: `?functionname`
 2.  the keyboard shortcut: press <kbd>F1</kbd> after writing a function name

+### Introducing ggplot2

+The R package ggplot2 was developed by Hadley Wickham with the objective of creating a grammar of graphics for categorical data (in 2007).
+It is based on the book *The Grammar of Graphics* Developed by Leland Wilkinson (1999/2005).

+It is now part of the group of data science packages called Tidyverse.

 ### ggplot2 components and layers